 Go ahead and give it a try, or bookmark the link so you can check it out later.

-Boston College is a popular decision for students pursuing a bachelor's degree in clinical, counseling and applied psychology.
+Boston College is a popular decision for individuals pursuing a bachelor's degree in clinical, counseling and applied psychology.
 Located in the small city of Chestnut Hill, Boston College is a private not-for-profit college with a fairly large student population.
 You also may be intersted to know that the school ranks #1 in quality for bachelor's degrees in clinical, counseling and applied psychology in Massachusetts.

-You'll be surrounded by many like-minded peers at Emmanuel College Massachusetts if you want to pursue a bachelor's degree in clinical, counseling and applied psychology.
-Located in the large city of Boston, Emmanuel Boston is a private not-for-profit college with a small student population.
+You'll be surrounded by many like-minded peers at Emmanuel College Massachusetts if you wish to pursue a bachelor's degree in clinical, counseling and applied psychology.
+Located in the city of Boston, Emmanuel Boston is a private not-for-profit college with a small student population.
 You also may be intersted to know that the school ranks #4 in quality for bachelor's degrees in clinical, counseling and applied psychology in Massachusetts.

 Tufts University is one of the most popular schools in the country for getting a bachelor's degree in clinical, counseling and applied psychology.
-Located in the suburb of Medford, Tufts is a private not-for-profit university with a large student population.
+Located in the large suburb of Medford, Tufts is a private not-for-profit university with a large student population.
 Potential students might also be interested to know that the school ranks #3 in quality for bachelor's degrees in clinical, counseling and applied psychology in Massachusetts.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.